slipke/csm_ss15_sem_team_vagrant/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## Special thanks to...
-...our mentor and lecturer Thomas Pohl for his support and the interesting sessions.
+...our mentor and lecturer Thomas Pohl for his support and the interesting sessions tons of information and lots of insights.